durgareddysmiley/customer_churn_prediction/docs/03_technical_approach.md

 # Technical Approach

-## Classification Approach
+## 1. Classification Approach

-Customer churn prediction is treated as a **classification problem** rather than a regression problem because the business goal is to determine whether a customer will churn or not within the next 90 days.
+We are framing this as a **binary classification problem** (Churn vs. Active).

-The output required by business stakeholders is a clear decision or probability of churn, which naturally fits a binary classification setup (churn = yes or no).
-Regression would not directly align with this decision-making requirement.
+- **Why Classification?**: We need to make a distinct decision (Churn/No Churn) to trigger specific business actions.
+Probability outputs from classification models allow us to rank customers by risk.

----
+## 2. Feature Engineering Strategy

-## Feature Engineering Strategy
+Since the raw data is transactional (one row per item purchased), we must aggregate it to the customer level.

-Transaction-level data is transformed into customer-level features using:
+- **RFM Analysis**: Core metrics defining customer value.
-- RFM (Recency, Frequency, Monetary) analysis
+- **Behavioral Features**: Inter-purchase time, basket size, return rate.
-- Behavioral patterns such as purchase frequency, basket size, and spending trends
+- **Temporal Features**: Evolution of purchase behavior over time (e.g., trend in spend).
-- Temporal features capturing customer activity over time
+- **One-Hot Encoding**: For categorical variables like customer segments.

-These engineered features help capture customer behavior more effectively than raw transaction data.
+## 3. Modeling Strategy

----
+We will implement and compare multiple algorithms to find the best balance of performance and interpretability:

-## Model Selection Strategy
+1.  **Logistic Regression**: Baseline model, highly interpretable.

-Multiple classification algorithms are tested to compare performance, including:
+2.  **Decision Tree**: Captures non-linear relationships, easy to visualize.
-- Logistic Regression
+3.  **Random Forest**: Robust to overfitting, handles high dimensionality well.
-- Tree-based models
+4.  **Gradient Boosting (XGBoost)**: Often state-of-the-art for tabular data, handles class imbalance well.

-Different models capture different data patterns, and testing multiple algorithms helps identify the best-performing and most stable model for churn prediction.
+5.  **Neural Network**: To capture complex, non-linear interactions.

----
+## 4. Deployment Strategy

-## Deployment Strategy Overview
+- **Web App**: Built with Streamlit for ease of use by non-technical stakeholders.

-The final trained model is deployed using a Streamlit web application.
+- **Model Serialization**: Models saved as `.pkl` files using `joblib`.
-The application allows users to access churn predictions through a simple interface, and the solution is containerized using Docker to ensure reproducibility and consistent deployment across environments.
+- **Dockerization**: Containerized environment to ensure reproducibility.